Denied Asylum, But Terrified To Return Home

 Garcia says he recently visited the ICE facility in Port Isabel, Texas, where some of his clients are detained.
 Out of 76 women in the cell block, Garcia says, his clients told him that only 8 had passed the credible fear screening.

-"Which to me seems like an insanely no low number," said Garcia.
+"Which to me seems like an insanely low number," said Garcia.
 "Overwhelmingly, I believe that people are being denied."

 In El Paso, Lourdes has received a final deportation order.
 Her lawyers have appealed.
 She says she's terrified of going to back to Honduras because she's afraid the gang will find her again, and kill her.